rktjmp/pact.nvim/enum/README.md

 ✓ empty? it works on seq
 ✓ empty? it works on assoc
 ✓ shuffle$ it shuffles a list
-✓ mixed tables it maps
+✓ mixed tables it maps naturally
-✓ mixed tables it maps
+✓ mixed tables it maps with iterator
 ✓ stream it simple map over seq
 ✓ stream it can map->filter seq
 ✓ stream it works with each seq